-- 1. Identify the key individuals and organizations, including project partners, involved in the proposed project. - 2.
-Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can successfully implement the proposed project activities; attach job descriptions of all key personnel. - Identify all project partners, specifying their respective roles and responsibilities including linking all activities listed in the What Will Be Done section to a specific organization.
-In particular, identify and describe the organization that will provide legal representation to victims. - 4.
-For the individuals identified in response to #1, above, describe their relevant experience and expertise in addressing domestic violence, dating violence, sexual assault, and/or stalking; or, where positions are vacant, describe the required experience and expertise for those positions. - 5.
-If the lead applicant is not the nonprofit, nongovernmental or tribal organization with demonstrated expertise in domestic violence, dating violence, sexual assault, and/or stalking, identify and describe the partner that meets this requirement. - 6.
-If the required organization (either the applicant or partner) with domestic violence, dating violence, sexual assault and/or stalking expertise is a larger, multi-service organization that does not solely address one or more of these crimes, describe the distinct or designated division or program within the larger organization that focuses on serving victims of these crimes
+1. Identify the key individuals and organizations, including project partners, involved in the proposed project.

+Demonstrate that the individuals and organizations identified have the capacity to address the stated need and can

+- successfully implement the proposed project activities; attach job descriptions of all key personnel. - 3.
+If the lead applicant is not the nonprofit, nongovernmental or tribal organization with demonstrated expertise in domestic violence, dating violence, sexual assault, or stalking, identify and describe the partner that meets this requirement. - 4.
+If the required organization (either the applicant or partner) with domestic violence, dating violence, sexual assault, or stalking expertise is a larger, multi-service organization that does not solely address one or more of these crimes, describe the distinct or designated division or program within the larger organization that focuses on serving victims of these crimes. - 5.
+Identify the attorney(s) who will provide representation on the project, and the number of years of experience each attorney has providing representation to victims of domestic violence, dating violence, sexual assault, or stalking.
+If the attorney(s) have yet to be identified, include the qualifications that will be required for the position(s).
+Identify whether the attorney(s) providing representation will be staff at either the lead applicant or partner organization, or will be hired on a contract basis.
+All LAV grant-funded project must include access to an attorney.